c-f-h/c-f-h.github.io/hugosite/content/post/basic-setup-and-play/index.md

             model1, model2 = model2, model1 # Swap models for the next turn
 ```

-There is another terminal condition we have to check for here: if the entire board
+There is another terminal condition we have to check for here: if there was no win but
+the entire board
 got filled up, which we check for by simply examining the top row, the game ended in a draw.

 We now have the basic mechanism for self-play set up and can generate any number of